utshomax/postman-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### How many HTTP requests can a monitor send?

-Uptime monitors can be configured to call a single URL or endpoint.
 For collection-based monitors, there is no limit to the number of requests, but the total runtime can't exceed 10 minutes (Postman Free plans) or 15 minutes (Postman paid plans).

 ### Can I run a request multiple times?